Scaling properties of nuclear parton distributions in short-range-correlation motivated two-component parametrization: Alternative interpretation of extracted abundance coefficients

 Fitting these parameters using the functional form in Eq.~\eqref{eq:one-parameter-fit-form} and the coefficient ratios obtained from Ref.~\cite{PhysRevLett.133.152502} with $A_\mathrm{ref} = 12$, we obtain $r^{\mathrm{V}}_{p,A_\mathrm{ref}} = 1.96$ and $r^{\mathrm{V}}_{n,A_\mathrm{ref}} = 1.64$, with $\chi^2$ values identical to the two-parameter-fit case.
 The results are illustrated in FIG.~\ref{fig:CA-fit} (right-hand-side plot).
 It should be emphasised that only the ratios of surface and central-region modification probabilities can be inferred from this fit (already a model-dependent extraction), and fixing their absolute size would require further input, just as for the abundance coefficients in the SRC interpretation.

 It appears that the abundances extracted in Ref.~\cite{PhysRevLett.133.152502} simply demonstrate the ``unreasonably good'' agreement of the PDF nuclear modifications with the volume plus surface term scaling even down to very low nuclear masses~\cite{PhysRevC.86.065204}.
 Importantly, thanks to the work in Ref.~\cite{PhysRevLett.133.152502}, this scaling is now derived from a global analysis of nPDFs, within the two-component approach, in contrast to the earlier analyses restricted to $F_2$ structure functions.
 In showing this scaling, we did not need to assume the modified component to be of SRC origin.
 We thus note that while it is possible to interpret the extracted $C^A_p$, $C^A_n$ coefficients as SRC-nucleon abundances, this is not the only viable interpretation.
-Intriguingly, though, the modified-proton and neutron abundance coefficients appear to have a different slope with respect to $A$, which in Ref.~\cite{PhysRevLett.133.152502} was interpreted as a consequence of a $p$-$n$ pair dominated SRC component.
+Intriguingly, though, the modified-proton and neutron abundance coefficients appear to have a different slope with respect to $A$, which in Ref.~\cite{PhysRevLett.133.152502} was interpreted as a consequence of a $pn$ pair dominated SRC component.
 However, the same apparent dependence could also be an effect of an isovector mean-field modification~\cite{PhysRevLett.102.252301}.
 A more detailed comparison of predictions from these two models would therefore be warranted.
+For completeness, we show in FIG.~\ref{fig:CA-fit} (right-hand-side plot) also a comparison to the generalized contact formalism results from QMC calculations~\cite{Cruz-Torres:2019fum} in a similar fashion to Ref.~\cite{PhysRevLett.133.152502}, but now in terms of the ratios with respect to a reference nucleus.
+These are in a reasonable agreement with the abundance-coefficient ratios extracted from Ref.~\cite{PhysRevLett.133.152502}, but a definitive comparison would require extending the QMC calculations to higher nuclear masses and reducing the uncertainties in the nPDF global-analysis extraction.